 Answer: Only approved high schools may offer AP courses.
+(Consult the College Board website for more information.)
 AP teachers must submit course syllabi to the College Board for approval prior to using the AP trademark.
 AP courses cannot also be International Baccalaureate (IB) courses or Running Start courses.
 Only courses with a finalized Course Audit form and an approved syllabus are authorized to display "AP" in course titles and to indicate an AP designation in the Course Designation Code (A).
 In addition, all AP course titles must include the official College Board AP course title or abbreviation, as listed in OSPI's CEDARS manual.